Boiler: Draught

 A fuel-heated boiler must provide air to oxidize its fuel.
 Early boilers provided this stream of air, or draught, through the natural action of convection in a chimney connected to the exhaust of the combustion chamber.
 Since the heated flue gas is less dense than the ambient air surrounding the boiler, the flue gas rises in the chimney, pulling denser, fresh air into the combustion chamber.

 Most modern boilers depend on mechanical draught rather than natural draught.
 This is because natural draught is subject to outside air conditions and temperature of flue gases leaving the furnace, as well as the chimney height.
 All these factors make proper draught hard to attain and therefore make mechanical draught equipment much more reliable and economical.

 Types of draught can also be divided into induced draught, where exhaust gases are pulled out of the boiler; forced draught, where fresh air is pushed into the boiler; and balanced draught, where both effects are employed.
 Natural draught through the use of a chimney is a type of induced draught; mechanical draught can be induced, forced or balanced.

 There are two types of mechanical induced draught.
 The first is through use of a steam jet.
 The steam jet oriented in the direction of flue gas flow induces flue gases into the stack and allows for a greater flue gas velocity increasing the overall draught in the furnace.
 This method was common on steam driven locomotives which could not have tall chimneys.
 The second method is by simply using an induced draught fan (ID fan) which removes flue gases from the furnace and forces the exhaust gas up the stack.
 Almost all induced draught furnaces operate with a slightly negative pressure.

 Mechanical forced draught is provided by means of a fan forcing air into the combustion chamber.
-Air is often passed through an air heater; which, as the name suggests, heats the air going into the furnace in order to increase the overall efficiency of the boiler.
+Air is often passed through an air heater; which, as the name suggests, heats the air going into the furnace to increase the overall efficiency of the boiler.
 Dampers are used to control the quantity of air admitted to the furnace.
 Forced draught furnaces usually have a positive pressure.

 Balanced draught is obtained through use of both induced and forced draught.
 This is more common with larger boilers where the flue gases have to travel a long distance through many boiler passes.
 The induced draught fan works in conjunction with the forced draught fan allowing the furnace pressure to be maintained slightly below atmospheric.